 Probe Point at End of Function

 VectorCAST version 2019 SP2 now supports probe points at the end of functions, inserted right before each exit point.
 Specifically, if the function is void(), then the probe point is executed at the end of execution.
 If the function has one or more return() calls, then the probe point executes before the return() call and therefore before any function that might be called in the return() function.
-A Function Exit probe point is useful for calling VCAST_DUMP_COVERAGE_DATA() in a Cover environment, for example.
+A function exit probe point is useful for calling VCAST_DUMP_COVERAGE_DATA() in a cover environment.

 In the following example a function probe point is selected for the PlaceOrder function.
 The edit box for the function probe shows both entry and exit boxes.